-Pray send me word what you think or hear of Dr. Pitt's last book a.
-For as for the first of the other authors you mention b, by what I have seen of him already, I can easily think his arguments not worth your reciting.
-And as for the other, though he has parts, yet that is b "The grand essay; or a vindication of reason and feligion, against the imposture of philosophy, &c."
-Lond.
-1704, in 8vo.
+Pray send me word what you think or hear of Dr. Pitt's last booka.
+For as for the first of the other authors you mentionb, by what I have seen of him already, I can easily think his arguments not worth your reciting.
+And as for the other, though he has parts, yet that is not all which I require in an author I am covetous of, and expect to find satisfaction in.